 Onion Soup Mix

-This stuff literally makes everything taste amazing.
+Onion soup mix literally makes everything taste amazing.
 No need to buy the fancy stuff.
 I can usually find a generic box of four on sale for a $1 and I’ll stock up by buying five or six.

 Use a teaspoon of it to slightly thicken a sauce.
 Accidentally add in too much water or chicken broth?
 Counter with some onion soup mix to condense the flavor.
 Or toss in with your rice or quinoa as another way to spice up your starch.
 Or, a bit more unconventionally, throw some on the potatoes before you put them in the oven, cover the chicken in it before baking it, or use it as a rub on a steak.
 Have a pound or so of ground meat in the fridge?
 Cook it up with a packet of onion soup mix and the flavor will astound you.
 Or mix up the soup and throw in whatever veggies you have on hand.